 🍴 How to eat lardy cake

-Enjoy lardy cake with a cup of tea, coffee, or a glass of milk.
+Enjoy lardy cake with a cup of tea, coffee, or a glass of milk for a mid-afternoon treat.

-You could also serve lardy cake as a dessert with custard or whipped cream and berries.
+It can also be served as a dessert with custard or whipped cream and berries.

 📖 Variations

-- Grate orange zest over the dried fruit before rolling it up.
+- Grate orange zest over the dried fruit before rolling it up in the dough.

 - Use a breadmaker to make the enriched dough, rather than a standing mixer with a dough hook.